 Basic types of bookkeeping accounts:

 Here are some basic types of bookkeeping accounts include Cash, Accounts Receivable, Accounts Payable, Inventory, Sales, Loans Payable, Payroll Expenses, Purchases, Retained Earnings, and Owners Equity.

 The above gives you the basic information about Bookkeeping such as its role in financial transactions, terms related to accounting, about double-entry Bookkeeping and its basic types.
 Bookkeeping plays a vital role in maintaining the financial records of a company.
 Hope this article helps in acquiring the basic knowledge about Bookkeeping.

-Simandhar is the official partner of Becker and AICPA - Largest Training provider for US CPA, US CMA , IFRS and EA courses in India with offices in Bangalore, Hyderabad, Delhi, Ahmedabad, Gurgaon, Kerala, Cochin (Kochi), Trivandrum, Kottayam, Kozhikode, Malappuram, Chennai, and Mumbai.
+Simandhar is the official partner of Becker and AICPA - The largest Training provider for US CPA, US CMA, IFRS, and EA courses in India with offices in Bangalore, Hyderabad, Delhi, Ahmedabad, Gurgaon, Kerala, Cochin (Kochi), Trivandrum, Kottayam, Kozhikode, Malappuram, Chennai, and Mumbai.

 Hurry up !!